Tokyopop: Rise of Tokyopop

 Tokyopop was also instrumental in the introduction of manhwa to western audiences.
 Brad Brooks and Tim Pilcher, authors of The Essential Guide to World Comics.
 London, said that Tokyopop "published many Korean artists' work, possibly without Western fans even realizing the strips don't come from Japan.
 Series like King of Hell by Kim Jae-hwan and Ra In-soo, and the Gothic vampire tale Model by Lee So-young are both Korean, but could easily be mistaken for manga."
 In 2005, Tokyopop began a new, free publication called Manga (originally Takuhai) to feature their latest releases.

 Tokyopop secured newspaper distribution in the form of Sunday comics, featuring its titles Princess Ai, Mail Order Ninja, Peach Fuzz, and Van Von Hunter.

 In March 2006, Tokyopop and HarperCollins Publishers announced a co-publishing agreement in which the sale and distribution rights of some Tokyopop manga and books, under this co-publishing license, would be transferred to HarperCollins in mid-June 2006.
 The agreement enabled Tokyopop to produce original English-language (OEL) manga adaptations of HarperCollins' books.
 Meg Cabot's books were the first to be adapted into the manga format, along with the Warriors series by Erin Hunter.
 The first line of Tokyopop-HarperCollins OEL manga was released in 2007 with the goal of publishing up to 24 titles each year.

 Tokyopop entered a licensing arrangement with Kaplan, a leading provider of educational and training services in 2007, to help students study vocabulary words in preparation for the SATs.

 Tokyopop has released several series based on American games, films, and characters, such as Warcraft, the Kingdom Hearts video game series, and Jim Henson films.
 They released the first volume of a series based on the Hellgate: London video game in April 2008.

 CineManga

 TOKYOPOP pioneered the Cine-Manga format, which took popular animated and live-action series and films and turned them into colored print editions.
-Titles included popular Nickelodeon cartoon series like Avatar: The Last Airbender and Spongebob Squarepants.
-As well as franchises such as Star Wars, Akira, Lizzie McGuire, Card Captor Sakura, Kim Possible, Family Guy, Hannah Montana, amongst many others.
+Titles included popular Nickelodeon cartoon series like Avatar: The Last Airbender and SpongeBob SquarePants.
+As well as franchises such as Star Wars, Akira, Lizzie McGuire, Cardcaptor Sakura, Kim Possible, Family Guy, Hannah Montana, amongst many others.